Incremental Intervention Effects in Studies with Dropout and Many Timepoints: Infinite Time Horizon Analysis

-Theorem \ref{thm:inf-time-horizon} and Corollary \ref{cor:inf-time-horizon} can be generalized to the case where the nuisance functions need to be estimated, but our view is that the simple case captures the main ideas and the general case would only add complexity.
-Numerical simulations given in Section \ref{appd:infinite-time-numerical} of the appendix support our result.
-The result in this section provides a crucial insight into the longitudinal studies with many timepoints, indicating massive efficiency gains are possible by studying incremental rather than classical deterministic effects.
+Theorem \ref{thm:inf-time-horizon} and Corollary \ref{cor:inf-time-horizon} can be generalized to the case of observational studies where the nuisance functions need to be estimated, but our view is that the simple case captures the main ideas and the general case would only add complexity.

+To empirically assess the validity of Theorem \ref{thm:inf-time-horizon}, we conduct two simple simulation studies as below.

+\textit{Simulation 1 (Randomized Trial).} We set $p=0.5$ and let $Y \ \mid \ \overline{A}_{t} \sim N\left( 10 + {A}_{t}, 1 \right)$ truncated at $\pm$ two standard deviations.
+Based on this data generation process, given a value of $\delta$, we generate 100 different datasets for $t=1,...,50$, $n=500$, where we make sure the positivity assumption is valid in our simulation \footnote{This is done in a similar spirit to Laplace smoothing in Naive Bayes.}.
+Then we compute the sample variance of each estimator and their ratio correspondingly, and present them in Figure \ref{fig:sim1-inf-time}.

+\textit{Simulation 2 (Observational Study).} Although not directly addressed in Theorem \ref{thm:inf-time-horizon}, here we also consider the setting for observational studies.
+Specifically, we consider a model